-34 Brickley et al. (1988) find higher levels of support for management proposals of defenses when the voting pool contains institutions that they consider susceptible to management pressure because the institutions may have additional business relations with the firms (banks and insurance companies).
-However, Van Nuys (1993) finds, in a case study that tracks actual votes on a contested management proposal of defenses, that the institutions differential encouragement of a specific takeover defense, poison pills (these defenses are not subject to shareholder approval, which limits extrapolating from his data to the above-mentioned charter-level defenses which shareholders must approve).
+impact of takeover defenses on the target management's bargaining power and its potential impact on takeover premiums.
+He finds no difference in takeover premiums for negotiated acquisitions (hostile and unsolicited takeovers are excluded from his sample) in states that have a differential encouragement of a specific takeover defense, poison pills (these defenses are not subject to shareholder approval, which limits extrapolating from his data to the above-mentioned charter-level defenses which shareholders must approve).
 Poison pills are considered to be the most powerful defense against hostile bids and thus the defense most likely to affect adversely shareholders' interest, although a recent study by Danielson and Karpoff (2002) finds, surprisingly, that firms' operating performance improves after a pill's adoption.
 Subramanian also interviews the heads of mergers and acquisitions of the major investment banks to learn about their perception of the impact of takeover defenses on takeover premiums.
 The perceptions of the investment bankers are consistent with his data on premiums; most think that defenses are irrelevant in negotiated transactions.

 A variant on the bargaining thesis but related to the collective action problem is that takeover defenses facilitate an auction, by delaying the consummation of the initial bid in time for another bidder to appear, rather than by facilitating negotiation for a higher price with the first bidder.
 The argument is that dispersed shareholders would be unable to hold out for an auction, in contrast to a sole owner.
-Subramanian's (2003b) analysis does not challenge this alternative view of defensive tactics, which motivates the opposition to defenses by critics such as Easterbrook and Fischel (1981), who objected to what they considered defenses' primary effect, that they result in auctions.
-The data on takeovers indicate that auctions do increase premiums (e.g., Bradley et al., 1988), although other defenses do not appear to do so (e.g., Pound, 1987; Hackl and Testani, 1988).
-Firm-level defenses such as antitakeover charter amendments are not, however, unambiguously necessary to encourage an auction, as that is the that had business relations with the firm were not more likely to vote in favor of management than other institutions.
+Subramanian's (2003) analysis does not challenge this alternative view of defensive tactics, which motivates the opposition to defenses by critics such as Easterbrook and Fischel (1981), who objected to what they considered defenses' primary effect, that they result in auctions.
+The data on takeovers indicate that auctions do increase premiums (e.g., Bradley et al., 1988), although other defenses do not appear to do so (e.g.,

-likely effect of the Williams Act (the federal takeover regulation).
+Pound, 1987; Hackl and Testani, 1988).
+Firm-level defenses such as antitakeover charter amendments are not, however, unambiguously necessary to encourage an auction, as that is the likely effect of the Williams Act (the federal takeover regulation).